ERC-BPGC/blog/content/about/index.md

 layout = "about"
 +++

 The Electronics and Robotics Club (ERC) of BITS Goa is a diverse group of students with interests ranging from electronics to machine learning to mechanical design.
-Founded in 2008, it is one of the oldest clubs on campus and has evolved into a platform to learn and experiment with various aspects of science and engineering and to apply them in robotics.
+Over the years, we have evolved into a platform to learn and experiment with various aspects of science and engineering and to apply them in robotics.

-This Club is a great place not only for electronics engineers but also mechanical enthusiasts and dynamic coders.
-We are organised into multiple teams working on a wide range of projects including hardware design, open source libraries and even full robots from scratch!
-Members are also encouraged to exchange experiences and expertise and we hold weekly discussion sessions, demonstrations and presentations for exactly that.

-Over the years, the Club has shifted its focus from competing in robotics competitions to taking on more research oriented projects and problem statements with real world applications.
-With robotics being a rapidly changing field, we strive to keep up with the latest developments in both research and industry while also learning about various subfields in detail.
-Apart from this, we frequently work on exhibition projects to display during the annual technical fest on the campus and other events throughout the year.
+The club includes people who are passionate about the latest technologies and engineering techniques.
+This blog is an attempt to share their experience with others in specific fields and also to give people a glimpse of trending areas in robotics research.
+The posts are written by members with a particular interest in the relevant subject matter and may even correspond to a project that the club has worked upon.

 We are open to anyone with a general interest in engineering and who wants to explore robotics, so feel free to get in touch with us.